freeeve/cq/readme.md

-# cq - Cypher queries for database/sql in Go
+# cq - Cypher queries for database/sql
 A database/sql implementation for Cypher.
 Still in development, but surprisingly already usable.
 Library name subject to change.
 At the time of writing, this project is <2 days old.

 ## [minimal viable snippet](http://blog.fogus.me/2012/08/23/minimum-viable-snippet/)